TechnologyEnhancedLearning/LearningHub.Nhs.Models/README.md

 2. LearningHub.Nhs.Models
 Description: LearningHub.Nhs.Models is a .NET 6.0 class library that defines a set of models for learninghub solution.

-Both elfhHub.Nhs.Models and LearningHub.Nhs.Models are configured to create NuGet packages upon build and the version number can be configured in Package settings
+Both elfhHub.Nhs.Models and LearningHub.Nhs.Models are configured to create NuGet packages upon build and the version number can be configured in Package settings.

 ## Steps to Create NuGet Packages
 	- Build the solution.